bsmith89/longev-mgen/doc/submission.md

 expression in appropriate hosts.
 <!-- TODO: Eventually, I'd like to add references here to the B1-like isolate
 that I just found: <https://www.ncbi.nlm.nih.gov/assembly/GCF_004102775.1/> -->

+We examine the three-guild model proposed by Ormerod and colleagues [@Ormerod2016] by extending their dimensional reduction approach to the much larger set of _Muribaculaceae_ genomes now available.
+In this analysis, annotations of B1A, B1B, and B2 are not clearly co-located with members of the alpha-glucan guild, complicating this simple interpretation.
+Interestingly, a more nuanced analysis involving OPFs and predicted export indicates that B1A and B1B may have polysaccharide utilization potentials distinct from the alpha-glucan guild previously described.
+The improved resolution presented by OPF clusters suggests that this more detailed examination might identify specific functions that discriminate responders from non-responders.
+The approach is bolstered by the phylogenetic and genomic distinction between B2 and both B1A and B1B, reducing the confounding effects of shared evolutionary history.

 A detailed analysis of PULs identified multiple loci shared in both B1-A and B1-B that appear